borango/borango.github.io/PANBESY/index.md

 I guess that until the year 2008 the WHO, you and I agreed on this causal model and definition of a pandemic.

-The map to the right highlights these beliefs that we may have, or had, in common.
+The map to the right highlights these beliefs around the immune system and the causes of a pandemic that we may have, or had, in common.
 In my eyes this represents **a lot of agreement**.

 ## To be continued...